Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Input-queued switch

 The bottlenecks in the system don't allow the transfer of all the packets in the queue simultaneously.
 Every port can send or receive at most one packet in any time slot, i.e., any input port can send at most one packet in a given time slot.
 Similarly, any output port can receive at most one packet in a given time slot.
 The packet transfer can happen only among the connected input-output pairs in that time slot.
 Therefore, the switch system can be modeled analogously as a complete bipartite graph with $2n $ nodes where $q_{i+n(j-1) }(t)$ denotes the weight of the edge $(i,j)$.
 A \textit{schedule} denoted by $\s(t) \in \{0,1\}^{n^2}$ gives the set of input-output pairs that are connected in time slot $t$.
 The element $s_{i+n(j-1)}(t) =1$ if and only if the pair $(i,j)$ is connected in time slot $t$.
-Using the idea of the complete bipartite graph, a schedule corresponds to a perfect matching between input and output nodes.
+In a complete bipartite graph between the input and output ports, a schedule corresponds to a perfect matching.
 It follows that the set of possible schedules $\mathcal{X}$ is given by

 The queue length evolution process is given by